 This middle school world geography curriculum can make all the difference for the Natalies of the country.
 Unlike many earlier curricula, this world geography curriculum addresses the need for content knowledge, for increased and robust literacy, and for critical thinking.
-Looking through the lens of human rights, this sixth-grade yearlong world geography curriculum focuses on what David Perkins calls "lifeworthy learning."
+Looking through the lens of human rights, this sixth-grade world geography module focuses on what David Perkins calls "lifeworthy learning."
 It weaves together strong and relevant content knowledge, habits of mind for reading and writing carefully and thoughtfully, and key aspects of disciplinary thinking--all tools that students need to successfully participate in our modern American democracy.

 How does the curriculum work?

 The curriculum is built around an important central Essential Question: What are human rights, and why do they matter?
-The work for the year is designed to give students tools to think deeply about that question.
+The work is designed to give students tools to think deeply about that question.
 It is designed to help students understand the rich complexity of geography--and to explore the connection between geography and the quest for human rights.

 An essential feature of learning about the geography content and human rights is the ability to apply literacy skills: being able to read and write about the content, carefully and thoughtfully.
 To learn the content, students need to read, including challenging text.
 They need to acquire new and rich vocabulary, and work with complex ideas and reasoning.
 They need to synthesize their ideas clearly and analytically and proficiently in writing and in discussion.
 Again, these skills and habits of mind are key to acquiring this particular content knowledge about human rights and world geography--and they are key to reading and writing about any social studies content.
 So, like the content knowledge itself, these fundamental literacy elements are important transferrable skills for students who will grow into adults who can effectively participate in a democracy.